Announcing AAM.

 Any party with the anchor identifier or canonical commitment hash verifies the chain link, the hourly Merkle aggregation, and the Bitcoin block embedding the Merkle root.
 No Bonis cooperation required.

-Worked example of the AAM seam above one publicly announced control plane.
-Sibling briefs for AWS Bedrock, Google Vertex AI, and Rubrik Agent Govern follow the same shape.
+Worked example of the AAM seam above a publicly announced agent control plane.
+Categorical coverage for hosted-runtime providers and agent-governance products follows the same shape.

 Vertical theaters where AAM is shipping right now.